 - Drizzle with "good" olive oil.

-- Pop the whole thing under the broiler for six minutes until bubbly and golden brown.
+- Pop the whole thing under the broiler for six minutes until the cheese is a smooth texture, is bubbly and golden brown.

 - While the cheese is piping hot, splash a little hot sauce on top.